A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Abstract

 \section{Abstract}

 We introduce an integral representation of the Monge-Amp\`ere equation, which leads to a new finite difference method based upon numerical quadrature.
 The resulting scheme is monotone and fits immediately into existing convergence proofs for the Monge-Amp\`ere equation with either Dirichlet or optimal transport boundary conditions.
 The use of higher-order quadrature schemes allows for substantial reduction in the component of the error that depends on the angular resolution of the finite difference stencil.
-This, in turn, allows for significant improvements in both stencil width and formal truncation error.
-We present two different implementations of this method.
-The first exploits the spectral accuracy of the trapezoid rule on uniform angular discretizations to allow for computation on a nearest-neighbors finite difference stencil over a large range of grid refinements.
-The second uses higher-order quadrature to produce superlinear convergence while simultaneously utilizing narrower stencils than other monotone methods.
+This, in turn, allows for significant improvements in both stencil width and formal truncation error. {The resulting schemes can achieve a formal accuracy that is arbitrarily close to $\bO(h^2)$, which is the optimal consistency order for monotone approximations of second order operators.} We present {three} different implementations of this method.
+The first {two} exploit the spectral accuracy of the trapezoid rule on uniform angular discretizations to allow for computation on a nearest-neighbors finite difference stencil over a large range of grid refinements.
+The {third} uses higher-order quadrature to produce superlinear convergence while simultaneously utilizing narrower stencils than other monotone methods.
 Computational results are presented in two dimensions for problems of various regularity.